How to Light a Large Painting

 • Lack of depth and contrast

-Large paintings require multiple controlled light sources, not a single bright one.
+Large paintings require multiple controlled light sources, not a single bright one, even when high-output lighting for large artworks is available.

 Start with a lighting plan for large paintings